 Repairing The Volume Buttons

 If the volume buttons still won’t work after you’ve performed a DFU restore, you’ll probably have to get your iPhone repaired.
-On early iPhone, broken volume buttons weren’t too big of a deal because all they did was adjust the volume.
-Now, volume buttons are much more important because they’re used to take screenshots on iPhone X and hard reset the iPhone 7, 8, and X.
+On early iPhones, broken volume buttons weren’t too big of a deal because all they did was adjust the volume.
+Now, volume buttons are much more important because they’re used for things like hard resets and screenshots.

 Turn Up The Volume!